TuyetKimTran/Masterthesis/index.md

 [9]	J. Devlin, M.-W. Chang, K. Lee, and K. Toutanova, “BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding,” Oct. **2018**.
 [Online].
 Available: http://arxiv.org/pdf/1810.04805v2
 - Focus: _Speech_, NLP
-- until then, only unidrectional models but with bidirectionally training, more sense of language context
+- until then, only unidirectional models but with bidirectionally training, more sense of language context
-- learns contextual relations, context of word based on all surrounding(neighbours)
+- learns contextual relations, context of word based on all surrounding(neighbors)
 - state of the art for language
 - [useful link for Bert explanation/summary](https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270?gi=1e803a048e6b)